 It is shorter than the M16, hence being called a carbine, and fires the same 5.56 mm rounds from 30 round magazines.

-This carbine is capable of having M203 and M320 grenade launchers.
-The rifle has various fire modes from semi-automatic to three-shot burst.
+This carbine is capable of being modified by attaching M203 and M320 grenade launchers.
+The rifle has various fire modes from semi-automatic to three-shot bursts.

 6. The impressive Heckler and Koch 416 assault rifle